Expect that self-doubt is going to happen.

 Let’s say you believe you’re a terrible cook.
-What makes a meal a success or failure have more to do with factors like whether you’re using a good or bad recipe, fresh or processed ingredients, cheap or quality made cookware, cooking time and temperatures – you get the idea.
+What makes a meal a success or failure has more to do with factors like whether you’re using a good or bad recipe, fresh or processed ingredients, cheap or quality-made cookware, cooking time, and temperatures – you get the idea.

 Build your inner circle.

-As an entrepreneur it’s easy to isolate yourself in growing your business alone.
+As an entrepreneur, it’s easy to isolate yourself from growing your business alone.
 But, isolation is where self-doubt flourishes.
-We all need to have an inner circle of 2-3 people who understand our industry and our challenges and can contribute insightful perspective on your strengths and strategies.
+We all need to have an inner circle of 2-3 people who understand our industry and our challenges and can contribute insightful perspectives on your strengths and strategies.